 Fundraisers are a great way to raise money for your organization or your community.
-There are two distinct ways you can frundraise: 1) direct solicitation i.e. crowdfunding or newsletters/mailings and 2) Events i.e. benefit dinner, race, pie in face.
-For direct solicitations you will want to first talk with your primary advsor about USEED and learn more here.
+There are two distinct ways you can fundraise: 1) direct solicitation i.e. crowdfunding or newsletters/mailings and 2) Events i.e. benefit dinner, race, pie in face.
+For direct solicitations you will want to first talk with your primary advisor about Crowdfunding with Funderbolt and learn more here.
 Regarding fundraising events they can be a lot of fun for all involved and will need an Event Registration to be completed.
 It is important to make fundraising a group effort and to get as many people involved as possible.
 The key to being successful in fundraising is to be creative and to keep your goal in mind.
 Make sure that the reason you are raising money is a legitimate cause, and let everyone know why you are raising funds.
 Planning for your event you need to speak with your advisor.

 A Few Fundraising Ideas